ICSA Sectors

 Beef Sector

-The Irish Cattle and Sheep Farmers’ Association has a huge membership base in the beef sector and works hard to represent beef farmers and their interests both in Ireland and at EU level.
+The Irish Cattle and Sheep Farmers’ Association represents a strong and active membership base in the beef sector and continues to advocate for the interests of beef farmers at both national and EU level.

 ICSA Beef Committee